Graham Gano: 2015 season

 On November 2, 2015, Gano kicked a game-winning 52-yard field goal in overtime against the Indianapolis Colts.
 The successful field goal helped move the Panthers to a franchise-best 7–0 start.

 Gano had an NFL-leading 62 points in November 2015, going 15-for-17 on field goals and 17-for-18 on extra-point attempts.
 For his performance during November, Gano was awarded the NFC Special Teams Player of the Month He became only the second kicker in Panthers' franchise history to win the award (the first was John Kasay in September 1996).
 Through the first 12 weeks of the season, Gano ranked second in NFL in points scored with 110, trailing only New England Patriots kicker, Stephen Gostkowski (111).
 During the Panthers 38–35 victory over the New York Giants, Gano kicked his second walk-off winner this season as time expired to move the Panthers to a 14–0 record.
 Gano finished the 2015 NFL season with 146 points, breaking John Kasay‘s team record for most in a season (145, 1996).
 During the season, he also topped the NFL with 69 touchbacks and a 72.0 yard average kickoff distance.

 In Super Bowl 50, Gano was one-of-two on field goals and converted the lone extra point for the Panthers.
 In the third quarter with the Panthers trailing by a score of 13–7, Gano missed a field goal that hit off the right side of the goal post.
 The Panthers went on to fall to the Denver Broncos by a score of 24–10.

+2016 season

 In the 2016 season, Gano converted 31 of 34 extra point attempts and 30 of 38 field goal attempts.

+2017 season

 On September 17, 2017, in Week 2, Gano scored all of the Panthers' points in a 9–3 victory over the Buffalo Bills.
 The three field goals he converted were a 34-yarder, 28-yarder, and a 20-yarder.

 In the 2017–18 Playoffs, Gano missed a 25-yard field goal attempt early in a Wild Card Round against the Saints, but would go on to make four field goals, including a 58-yard field goal, tying Pete Stoyanovich for the longest field goal made in the postseason in NFL history.
 In the 2017 season, Gano finished with 34 of 37 extra points made and 29 of 30 field goals made.

 Gano was named to his first Pro Bowl in 2017 as an injury replacement for Greg Zuerlein.